-HIGH QUALITY FROM MAYBELLINE - GREAT FOR DRY SKIN
+HIGH QUALITY FROM MAYBELLINE AND GREAT FOR DRY SKIN!

 Who knew?
 I am so pleasantly surprised at the wonderful performance of Maybelline Instant Age Rewind Primer!
 This is a moisturizing gel formula which simply glides on and feels oh so silky.
 Pores and lines seem to disappear before I apply any concealer or foundation.
 It's fabulous and beats the more expensive cosmetic counter brands hands down.
-I really do look fresher and younger using this product !
+I really do look fresher and younger using this product AND makeup stays put all day!
 LOVE IT!

 I am on my second bottle of this stuff and really like it.I like the way it applies and feels on my skin.I love how conveinient the tube is.I also like that it is a gel.Not a cream.One thing I don't like is it takes a little while to dry, but for the results of the product it is totally worth it.I probably wouldnt reccommend this for oily skin, but I don't have oily skin so I wuldn't know how it works but it seems like it coould make someone who already has oily skin even worse.And the price is pretty nice too.